ammarhakim/ammar-simjournal/je/je20/je20-vlasov-bounded.rst

   f(0,v,t) &= 0 \\
   f(L,-v,t) &= 0

 for :math:`v>0`.
-In Gkeyll these boundary conditions are impemented by simply setting the distribution function to zero in the ghost cells.
+In Gkeyll these boundary conditions are implemented by simply setting the distribution function to zero in the ghost cells.
 Proper upwinding insures that all the particles flow out of the domain and none enter.